BrandonLMorris/auacm-cli/README.md

 `$ auacm submit parity parity.py -p 2`

 After you submit, `auacm` will query your submission to obtain the results.

-\*At the time of this writing, the production server (`auacm.com`) does not support querying a submission's result.
-Until the server is updated, the `submit` subcommand will result in an error, even though the solution file properly submits.
-Complain to  @WilliamHester if you find this annoying.

 ---